Establish a solid credit history for your business to improve your financing options.

 3Trade credit

 Opening trade lines with your vendors can help build your business credit.
-Here are three important steps you can take.
+Here are three steps you can take to get started.

 - Talk to your vendors about opening a line of credit.